Grigoryanlab/TERM-ddG/README.md

 1. Prepare a PDB file for the protein to be predicted.
 For example, `1EY0.pdb`.

 2. Prepare a list of point mutations.
 For example, `1EY0.s350.tab`.
 The file is a tab-delimited file, and it should conform the following format:
-  `PDB_id Chain_id Wild_type_aa Position Mutant_aa`
+  `PDB_id Chain_id Wild_type_aa Position Mutant_aa experimental_ddG`
   and the first column should agree with the name of the PDB file.
-For example, if the elements in the first column are `1EY0` then the PDB file should be named `1EY0.pdb`.
+For example, if the elements in the first column are `1EY0` then the PDB file should be named `1EY0.pdb` (no underscores).

 3. Run the following command:
  `python mutationListIteration.py --l 1EY0.s350.tab --homof S2648.homo`